 The strike virtually brought the city to a standstill.
 Work stopped at the railway yards and factories.
 Winnipeg had no mail, streetcars, taxis, newspapers, telegrams, telephones, gasoline, or milk delivery.
 Most restaurants, stores, and even barbershops closed.
 Police, firefighters, and employees of the waterworks joined the strike.

 The strike leaders were arrested and imprisoned and the strike ended on June 21,1919 when a contingent of Royal Northwest Canadian Mounted Police charged a group of strikers, killing two and injuring 30 others.

 I was glad I knew some general information about the Winnipeg Strike before I read Fox.
-I think I would have been pretty confused otherwise, since Sweatman doesn’t provide a straight forward narrative but rather a kind of crazy jumble of newspaper articles, lists, headlines, stories, letters, poems and journal entries.
-She does a nice job of juxtapositiong events–a high society wedding is described right after we read that the strike leaders have been arrested– while Eleanor is hosting a tobogganing party the union leaders are meeting illegally at the Walker Theatre.
+I think I might have been confused otherwise since Sweatman doesn’t provide a straight forward narrative but rather a kind of fascinating jumble of newspaper articles, lists, headlines, stories, letters, poems and journal entries.
+She does a fine job of juxtapositioning events–a high society wedding is described right after we read that the strike leaders have been arrested– while Eleanor is hosting a tobogganing party the union leaders are meeting illegally at the Walker Theatre.
 Margaret shows what clear and widely disparate economic and social class distinctions existed in Winnipeg at the time of the strike.

 What next?
 In our next class, we are going to look at famous Winnipeg crimes both in fact and fiction.